LBL-EESA/alquimia-dev/examples/README.rst

 initial condition is specified by name only, causing alquimia look for a pflotran native constraint with that name.

-**Status: pass**
+**Status: fail**

-Status Notes: Looking at the pH time series, there are occasional differences in the sixth decimal.
+Status Notes: Looking at the time series, there are occasional differences in the sixth decimal.

 ::